 Luminescence is the non-thermal emission of electromagnetic radiation, particularly light, from a substance after it has been stimulated in some way other than by high temperatures.
 In this respect it differs from incandescence.
-Examples include photoluminescence (including fluorescence and phosphorescence), chemiluminescence (including bioluminescence), and triboluminescence.
+Forms of luminescence include photoluminescence (including fluorescence and phosphorescence), chemiluminescence, bioluminescence, and triboluminescence.

 Bioluminescence is the production of light, with very little heat, by a chemical reaction within an organism.

 Chemiluminescence is luminescence caused by a chemical reaction, usually oxidation, as of phosphorus in air.
 The molecules are excited to a high energy level, and emit light as they return to the ground state.
 This process, as we've seen, in living organisms is called bioluminescence.

 Photoluminescence is a type of luminescence produced by the action of photons, such as those in infrared, visible or ultraviolet light or in X-rays or gamma rays.
 Luminescence produced by the action of electrons is known as electroluminescence.

 Electroluminescence is the emission of light from some phosphors (particularly zinc sulfide, ZnS) and semiconductors under the influence of an applied electric field.
 Electrophotoluminescent screens (in which the effect is photon activated) are used medically to intensify X-ray pictures.
 Part of the light from a fluorescent light is due to electroluminescence, the rest is due to photoluminescence.

 Fluorescence is a form of luminescence in which a substance emits visible light almost immediately after it has been stimulated or excited by electromagnetic radiation of a different wavelength or by certain other means.